noaione/yuusha-shoukan-ln/sources/v02/chapter5.md

 [You can count on me!
 In Alice-chan's hands, it won't take long to make a baking mould or two!]

-...This b\*stard.
+...This bastard.
 As soon as she sees an opportunity to take advantage of me, she lunges upon it like a hyena.
 She really has a great personality...
 Even though I somehow feel like I lost, my shoulders slumping, I decide to just dismiss it as a necessary expense.

 [So, how much will it be?]